Symmetry breaking at a topological phase transition: Global-twist dynamics

-We show below that equation~\eqref{eq:SingularLimit} holds for local Metropolis simulations, but we first demonstrate that supplementing these local dynamics with global spin twists guarantees zero long-time phase correlation at all finite $\beta$.
-Local 2DXY dynamics may be supplemented with externally applied global spin twists, defined along the $y$ dimension by $\varphi_k \mapsto \varphi_k + 2\pi k m \, {\rm mod}(\sqrt{N}) / \sqrt{N}$ for all $k \in \{ 1, \dots , N \}$, and analogously along the $x$ dimension ($m \in \mathbb{Z}$).
-Global-twist events occur in pairs that form the tunnelling events seen in Fig.~\ref{fig:GlobalTwists}a, each due to a global-twist event taking the system to small $\|m\|$ before another global-twist event returns the system to the well of the sombrero potential.
-Fig.~\ref{fig:GlobalTwists}b shows estimates of the probability of 2DXY global-twist events as a function of temperature and system size.
-The data demonstrate that, as for the case of the topological-sector events that restore ergodicity in the 2D electrolyte~\cite{Faulkner2015TSFandErgodicityBreaking}, this probability is system-size independent away from the transition.
-Moreover, the probability is non-negligible at all system sizes and temperatures, despite being small at low temperature.
-For simulations supplemented with global-twist dynamics, this implies that the distribution of the global $U(1)$ phase $\phi_m$ tends to a randomly distributed (around the well of $\widetilde{m}$ sombrero potential) set of Dirac distributions in the thermodynamic limit, where the size of the set increases with simulation time.
-Such simulations are therefore $U(1)$ symmetric, with zero long-time phase correlation at all finite $\beta$.
-This is reflected in Fig.~\ref{fig:GlobalTwists}c, which shows estimates of the squared phase fluctuations as a function of system size (at $\beta J = 10$) for fixed-timescale Metropolis simulations both with and without supplemental global-twist dynamics.
-The data are consistent with the phase fluctuations going to zero in the thermodynamic limit for purely local Metropolis simulations, while global-twist dynamics increase the phase fluctuations by an amount that increases with system size.
-The global twists tunnel through the $U(1)$ sombrero potential and break the topological ordering of the BKT ergodicity-breaking mechanism~\cite{Faulkner2015TSFandErgodicityBreaking}.
-This is the 2DXY analogue of topological-sector events restoring ergodicity in the 2D electrolyte (see Methods) thus demonstrating that low-temperature long-time phase correlation is induced by the ergodicity breaking.
+for all spins $k \in \{ (1, 1), (2, 1), \dots , (\sqrt{N}, \sqrt{N}) \}$ along the $x/y$ dimension (${\bf q} \in \mathbb{Z}^2$).
+Global-twist dynamics are then defined by one such Metropolis proposal with $q_{\mu} = \pm 1$ along each Cartesian dimension $\mu$ at each Monte Carlo time step.
+Global-twist events occur in pairs that form the compound tunnelling events seen in Fig.~\ref{fig:GlobalTwists}(a), each due to a global-twist event taking the system to small $\| {\bf m} \|$ before another global-twist event returns the system to the well of the sombrero potential.
+Fig.~\ref{fig:GlobalTwists}(b) shows estimates of the probability of 2DXY global-twist events as a function of temperature and system size.
+The data demonstrate that, as for the case of the topological-sector events that ensure topologically ergodic simulations (defined alongside \emph{topological ergodicity} in Appendix~\ref{app:TopologicalErgodicity}) of the 2D electrolyte~\cite{Faulkner2015TSFandErgodicityBreaking}, this probability is system-size independent sufficiently far from the transition.
+Moreover, the probability is non-negligible at all system sizes and nonzero temperatures (despite being small at low temperature) reflecting it scaling like $\exp (-2 \pi^2 \beta J)$ as $N \to \infty$ in the absence of other excitations.
+Assuming Eq.~\eqref{eq:SingularLimit}, it then follows that, for low-temperature Metropolis simulations supplemented with global-twist dynamics, any sequence of histograms of the global $U(1)$ phase $\phi_{\bf m}$ at any fixed simulation timescale tends to some normalized sum over randomly distributed (around the well of $\widetilde{{\bf m}}$ sombrero potential) Dirac distributions in the thermodynamic limit, where a large number of Dirac distributions becomes more likely with increased (fixed) simulation timescale and we have assumed suitably chosen histogram bin sizes.
+Simulations supplemented with global-twist dynamics are therefore symmetric on non-divergent timescales, with zero long-time directional stability at all finite $\beta$.
+This is reflected in Fig.~\ref{fig:GlobalTwists}(c), which shows estimates of the squared phase fluctuations as a function of system size (at $\beta J = 10$) for fixed-timescale Metropolis simulations both with and without supplemental global-twist dynamics.
+The data are consistent with the phase fluctuations going to zero in the thermodynamic limit for purely local Metropolis simulations, while supplemental global-twist dynamics increase the phase fluctuations by an amount that increases with system size.
+As outlined in Appendix~\ref{app:TopologicalErgodicity}, supplementing local Metropolis simulations with the global-twist dynamics also ensures (and is required for) topologically ergodic low-temperature simulations on non-divergent timescales of the same order (in analogy with topological-sector dynamics in the 2D electrolyte)~\cite{Faulkner2015TSFandErgodicityBreaking,Faulkner2017AnElectricFieldRepresentation}.
+Topological ergodicity therefore ensures $U(1)$ symmetry.